Joystream/helpdesk/roles/council-members/README.md

 ##### 2. Work Happens
 For a "Closed" format, it can mean a series of Text and Funding Proposals, waiting, and ongoing communication between the Assigned/Assignees, and the CMs.

 For a "Free for All", it can be mean reviewing submitted Deliverables as they come in, or waiting for the deadline.
 How a Submitter should make the CMs aware of their Deliverable once ready (GitHub, Discord, forum or Proposal) must be defined in the rules.
-A "First Come First Served" format will be similar to the "Free for All".
+A "First Come, First Served" format will be similar to the "Free for All".
 Once one or more Deliverables are approved, the Submitter(s) should be considered as Assigned in Step 3.

 ##### 3. The Work is Submitted to the Council
 Regardless of format, once an Assignee, or otherwise qualified Submitter, considers their work done, they create a (final) Spending Proposal, which in total rewards them the agreed amount, links to all relevant discussion and rules, and a link to their work.